 - This applies whether there is mandatory reporting or not.
 But please note Barnardo’s is talking of the child disclosing.
 Addressing child abuse effectively requires multiple approaches rather than ‘a one size fits all’ approach that has failed Regulated Activities miserably for decades and which has so significantly contributed to IICSA being established.

 - Where is the evidence of children being ‘whisked away’ in MR jurisdictions?
 It’s an image repeatedly peddled by the ‘on message’ NGO’s and of course it chimes with Government narrative.
-Barnardo’s seems keen to please but once again – where is the empirical evidence to support the claim.
+Barnardo’s seems keen to please but once again – where is the empirical evidence to support its claim?
 Remember, we are addressing institutional abuse.
 In what settings today do Barnardo’s design and deliver safeguarding in Regulated Activities?
 We know of none, other than perhaps itself, but we will bear correction gracefully if mistaken.
 Not everyone in Barnardo’s thinks ‘guidance’ functions as this article from the Sunday Times in 2009 shows us.
 Wendy Shepherd a Programme Director for Barnardo’s North East in 2009 provided succinct comment in the article about the need for legislation rather than ‘guidance’.
 We asked Javed Khan if Ms Shepherd was correct in her informed opinion, but received no reply.

 When Barnardo’s was in charge of children’s homes (Regulated Activities) and had to design and deliver safeguarding, child abuse was being perpetrated by Barnardo’s staff and not reported to statutory authorities.
 This is something which mandatory reporting helps address in 81.8% of developed nations which have some form of Mandatory Reporting in their jurisdictions.
 But like Canute, the DfE grips the failing status quo ever tighter.